self-actuated/actuated.com/posts/2024-08-06-actuated-com-two-year-review.md

 * [Accelerate GitHub Actions with dedicated GPUs](https://actuated.com/blog/gpus-for-github-actions)
 * [Run AI models with ollama in CI with GitHub Actions](https://actuated.com/blog/ollama-in-github-actions)

-## Sponsored CI minutes for the CNCF
+## Sponsored CI minutes for the Cloud Native Computing Foundation (CNCF)

 The [CNCF and Ampere Computing](https://actuated.com/blog/cncf-arm-march-update) joined together to sponsor CI minutes for top-tier open source projects such as containerd, runc, Open Telemetry, CRI-O, ArgoCD, Falco, eBPF and various others.
 In May this year we'd already run over 1.5 million CI minutes for these projects, and we're proud to be able to support the open source community in this way.

 * [On Running Millions of Arm CI Minutes for the CNCF](https://actuated.com/blog/millions-of-cncf-minutes)
 * [Is the GitHub Actions self-hosted runner safe for Open Source?](https://actuated.com/blog/is-the-self-hosted-runner-safe-github-actions)

+> Ampere is delighted to partner with Actuated and the CNCF on their ambitions of improving the state of Aarch64 software.
+The combination of Actuated's tools and methods for managed CI and Ampere's cloud native processors for fast and secure builds makes for a tremendous advantage to accelerate the availability of cloud native software for the Aarch64 ecosystem.
+>
+> Pete Baker, VP Customer & Developer Engineering

 ## What's next?